 Hilton Head Island Lantern Parade

-Make your own lantern and join in the parade or just observe this beautiful gathering on Saturday, Nov.
-12. Created by and featuring artist Chantelle Rytter, the Lantern Parade is a free event and an opportunity for the surrounding community and visitors to celebrate the history, ecology and people of Hilton Head Island.
+Make your own lantern and join in the parade or just observe this beautiful gathering.
+Created by and featuring artist Chantelle Rytter, the Lantern Parade is a free event and an opportunity for the surrounding community and visitors to celebrate the history, ecology and people of Hilton Head Island.
 We want to see our whole community as volumes of light!
 See the details here.

 Escape the winter blues on the beach